sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 11. Now, you'll set your user's password.
 You should always have a good password (and use a password manager!).
 Luckily for us, this is a virtual machine, so we can make it simple and fast.
-    Pick something and click *Continue*.
+    Pick something, like your username again, and click *Continue*.
 12. Select the timezone, it should be *Eastern*, and click *Continue*.
 13. Wait a bit more.
 14. For partition disks, we'll keep it simple.